CastosHQ/Seriously-Simple-Transcripts/readme.txt

 The transcript file works in exactly the same way as the podcast audio/video file - if you aren't uploading it directly to your WordPress site, then all you need to do is paste the URL of the file into the 'Transcript file' field when editing your episode.

 == Changelog ==

+= 1.1.1 =
+* 2022-12-02
+* Fix: Transcripts block showed part of added text if it was long enough
+* Added screenshots and updated Tested up to

 = 1.1.0 =
 * 2022-06-21